 Austria is a small central European state which occupies an area of about 32,386 sq miles.
 Austria has a mountainous terrain with only 32% of its land being below an altitude of 1,640 ft.
-The highest point in Austria is about 12,461 ft above sea level.
+The highest point in the country is about 12,461 feet above sea level.
 The two main features of the Austrian terrain are the Danube and the Alps.
 The Alps occupy over 60% of the total land area in Austria.
 Some of the longest rivers in Europe like the Danube pass through Austria.
 All the Austrian rivers flow into either the Black Sea or the North Sea.

 Longest Rivers in Austrian

 The Rhine River is one of the longest rivers in Central and West Europe that rises from the Graubunden in Switzerland.
 The Rhine forms part of Liechtenstein-Switzerland, Austria-Switzerland, German-Switzerland, and Germany-France boundaries and then flows through the Rhineland and Holland before emptying into the North Sea.
-The 760-miles long river was a huge part of the Roman Empire’s northern inland frontier, and it has been an important navigable river for carrying goods and trade inland.
+The 760-mile long river was a huge part of the Roman Empire’s northern inland frontier, and it has been an important navigable river for carrying goods and trade inland.

-The Drava is the third longest river in Austria and one of the longest branches of the Danube.
+The Drava is the third-longest river in Austria and one of the longest branches of the Danube.
 River Drava rises from Puster Valley in Italy and then flow eastwards to Styria, Slovenia through Carinthia and East Tirol in Austria.
 The river turns southeast and passes through Croatia before merging with River Mur (one of its main tributaries).
 It then forms part of the Hungary-Croatia boundary before joining the Danube.
 The Drava is one of the world’s most exploited rivers in terms of hydro-power.

-River Inn is a 322-Alpsmiles long river which flows through Germany, Austria, and Switzerland.
+River Inn is a 322-mile long river that flows through Germany, Austria, and Switzerland.
 The source of the River Inn is situated in the Swiss Alps.
 From its source, the Inn flows through two large lakes (Lake Silvaplana and Lake Sils).
 It then flows in Austria where it passes through Landeck, Tyrol, and Innsbruck and then stretches into Bavaria.
 In Bavaria, it merges with its two main tributaries the Salzach and Alz rivers.
 The Inn forms part of the Austria-Bavaria border before emptying into the Danube.
 Some of the branches of the Inn include Pitzbach, Hartbach, Rott, and Kieferbach rives among others.

 Hydropower In Austria